bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

-The first is your webpack config, and the second is the entry file, which is evetually what gets compiled into your bundled javascript.
+The first is your webpack config, and the second is the entry file, which is eventually what gets compiled into your bundled JS.

 =SLIDE=

+## Chain of webpacks <!-- .element: id="chain-webpack" -->

 - your-website/webpack
 - theme/webpack